Who can help me find a job?

 Here is a review of some of the steps that might be helpful in preparing for getting work.

-• Depending on the type of work you are interested in, explore possible free or inexpensive training that is being offered locally.
-You might find, for example, courses through your local America’s Job Center, college Extension Program or Department of Labor.
+- Depending on the type of work you are interested in, explore possible free or inexpensive training that is being offered locally.
+You might find, for example, courses through your local America’s Job Centers, college Extension Program or Department of Labor.

-• Decide when, how and what you will disclose your disability, if at all.
+- Decide when and how you will disclose your disability, if at all.
 Disclosure of a disability at work means telling your employer, or someone at your job, about your disability.
 People often do this as part of requesting what’s called “reasonable accommodations” under the Americans with Disabilities Act, which are adjustments to the job environment to create a “level playing field” for people with disabilities.
 The Job Accommodation Network can help you learn about accommodations and disability disclosure.
 The Mid-Atlantic ADA Center provides links to articles on disability disclosure.
 If you have an Employment Specialist or other vocational professional helping you, make a plan with that person about how you want to handle disclosure.

 Develop a daily schedule of activities and designated times dedicated to your job preparation and job search.
 This daily routine will also help to prepare you for the routine you will have in the job itself.